 LMG's unique hydromet extraction process uses acid to treat fly ash.
 This process can be summarised as:

-• dissolving magnesium (Mg), iron and calcium minerals with hydrochloric acid (HCl), & leaching out magnesium as MgCl2
+- Dissolving magnesium (Mg), iron and calcium minerals with acid solution

-• converting MgCl2 into magnesium oxide (MgO) & recovering the HCl for reuse in the process
+- Converting magnesium solution into magnesium oxide (MgO) & recovering the acid for reuse in the process

 LMG's Competitive Advantage

 LMG is uniquely placed to respond to the growing global demand for magnesium with uncertainty in Chinese production which supplies 85% of global demand.

 LMG will be an efficient, low cost, low emission producer.
 LMG's processes have half the operating cost of traditional magnesium and SCM production methods.
 Further LMG generates:

 - Waste Reprocessing – the only process capable of extracting magnesium and SCM from fly ash and ferro nickel slag feedstocks

 - Valuable By-products – including SCM, char, and silica, which further offset operating costs for magnesium production

 - Industry Leading Emission Standards – significantly lower CO2 emissions estimated 50% reduction compared to other magnesium producers.

 LMG can help to secure domestic magnesium supply and diversify global supply chains with ready access through Australia's free trade agreements to major Japanese and US markets.